idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 to perform the conversion.
 Above, `$` indicates the terminal prompt.
-For this example, there is no solid mesh, there are no periodic surface pairs, and we want a scaling factor of $1/0.006$ (for the non-dimensional formulation) and no translation (our mesh is located in space such that the faces match spatially with the MOOSE solid mesh).
+For this example, there is no solid mesh, there are no periodic surface pairs, and we want a scaling factor of $1/0.006$ (for the non-dimensional formulation) and no translation.
 The last part of the `exo2nek` program will request a name for the fluid `.re2` mesh; providing `fluid` then will create the nekRS mesh, named `fluid.re2`.